-At the beginning of Fiscal 2011, upon evaluating the current facts and circumstances relating to the leadership structure of the Board, the Board believed that the interests of Winnebago Industries and its shareholders were best served by a Board leadership structure that continued to combine the roles of Chairman of the Board and CEO with Mr. Robert J. Olson filling those roles primarily because of Mr. Olson's extensive executive management and leadership experience with Winnebago Industries as the Chairman and CEO and former President, Senior Vice President-Operations and Vice President-Manufacturing; a total of 42 years of experience with Winnebago Industries; strong strategic planning, financial, operations, manufacturing and administrative skills and experience; contributions as a current Board member; demonstration of having the highest professional and personal ethics; commitment to enhancing shareholder value; and good working relationship with other Board members.
+At the beginning of Fiscal 2012, upon evaluating the then-current facts and circumstances relating to the leadership structure of the Board, the Board believed that the interests of Winnebago Industries and its shareholders were best served by a Board leadership structure that continued to have Robert J. Olson as the Executive Chairman of the Board.
+This allowed Mr. Potts to continue to settle into his relatively new role as CEO, in addition to being President, while continuing to learn from Mr. Olson about the responsibilities associated with being the next Chairman.
+Mr. Olson's extensive executive management and leadership experience with Winnebago Industries as the Chairman and former CEO, President, Senior Vice President-Operations and Vice President-Manufacturing, along with his 43 years of experience with Winnebago Industries, strong strategic planning, knowledge of the financial, operations, manufacturing and administrative aspects of the Company, and having demonstrated the highest professional and personal ethics, a commitment to enhancing shareholder value, and good working relationship with other Board members, all made for excellent reasons for his continued leadership of the Board, in addition to assisting Mr. Potts in his preparation for stepping into the role of Chairman in the near future.